 Q&A: What is frass?

 Frass is the leftover from the production substrate.
 In other words you started with several ingredients like for example spent brewery grain and pig manure.
-And added larvae to that mix.
-After production you separate the larvae and the remaining ingredients are called frass.
+You then add larvae to that mix.
+After production, you separate the larvae from the remaining material.
+The remaining material, according to the BSF frass meaning concept, is called frass.
 The frass is an ideal organic fertilizer.

 It’s also important when you make your business plan to include the income from the frass.
 This can be a significant part in your turnover.